A customer sent us an email asking for help healing her gut.

 Work with a medical doctor, preferably an Integrative or Functional Medicine MD, to rule out anything serious or dangerous.
 (No, our Legal department didn't make us say that.)

 - You may have infections that probiotics or prebiotics or dietary changes may not cure.
-It may need medical treatment.
+You may need medical treatment.

 - You may have SIBO or Small Intestine Bacterial Overgrowth, which also requires medical oversight, especially if you need a course of Rifaximin.